High-intent razor burn + aftershave routine

 Why razor burn shows up right after shaving

-How to use beef tallow after shaving
+How to use beef tallow after shaving without making skin feel heavier

-Razor burn vs ingrown-prone bumps
+Razor burn vs lingering shave bumps

 Common Questions